Particular/Workshop/faq.md

 #### How can I empty the orders list or database?

 The solution uses Entity Framework migrations with a seed to insert two orders, so there will always be orders.
 But if you want to start clean you can always remove the SqlLite datastore file from disk.
+Database files are stored in the `c:\temp` folder.
+Each exercise stores data into a dedicated folder, e.g. `c:\temp\exercise2before`

-**Solution** : Delete the file `c:\temp\divergent.sales.sqlite`
+**Solution** : Delete files stored into the exercise folder or the entire folder.

+#### SQLite locked assemblies prevent Visual Studio projects compilation

+Ensure that, when compiling projects from Visual Studio, `IIS Express` is shut down.

+**Solution** : Right click on the `IIS Express` icon in the `Tray Area` and click `Exit`.

 ## Exercise 4 - IT/Ops known issues